Home Referral Marketing How Referral Marketing Works to Boost Sales

 Whereas traditional advertising relies on a lot of convincing, referral marketing is trusted by default since it comes from someone in your target market who already knows.
 Referrals are one of the most effective forms of marketing, with 92% of consumers trusting recommendations from people they know, according to a Nielsen survey.

 For small businesses and e-commerce companies, referral marketing provides a cost-effective solution for competing in a crowded marketplace.
-If you have the right program in place you can turn your best customers into your biggest advocates.
+If you have the right program in place, you can turn your best customers into your biggest advocates.

 Why It Works